 Ingredients

-• 1/4 cup black / dark sesame oil - this is different than light / pure sesame oil.
+- ¼ cup black / dark sesame oil (not the same as light or pure sesame oil)

 Instructions

-2. In a big skillet or pan, heat up sesame oil on low heat.
-Once the sesame is warm, add sliced ginger.
+- Heat the oil: In a large skillet or pan, heat black sesame oil over low heat and add sliced ginger.

-9. Then, lower the heat and let it simmer for about 15 minutes or until chicken is cooked thoroughly.
+- Finish cooking: Lower the heat and simmer for about 15 minutes or until the chicken is cooked through and tender.

 Notes